rvndbalaji/WattpadToEbook/README.md

 I'm in no way responsible for any copyrighted material you may obtain.
 This script is for PERSONAL and EDUCATIONAL purposes ONLY

-And yes, you're welcome to make any changes you wish to, add to it's features
+And yes, you're welcome to make any changes you wish to or add to it's features

 Happy Reading